What to Do If Your Business Is Attacked With Ransomware

 Contact an expert

-Occasionally, a cybersecurity expert will be able to unlock your data without communicating with the hacker.
-In any case, you’ll want someone to run a forensic audit to determine how the hacker gained access.
+Occasionally, a cybersecurity expert can unlock your data without communicating with the hacker.
+You’ll want someone to run a forensic audit to determine how the hacker gained access.
 Hacked.com can provide these services.

 How to Protect Your Business Against Ransomware Attacks

 Without question, we’ve entered an era where small businesses need to be proactive against cybercrime.
-A little protection and preparation can go a long way when it comes to saving your business.
+Protection and preparation can go a long way when saving your business.
 Here are some key decisions you can make to avoid a catastrophe:

 Invest in cybersecurity software

-Every business should invest in firewalls, anti-virus and anti-malware software, and email security solutions.
+Every business should invest in firewalls, anti-virus, anti-malware software, and email security solutions.
 These are the basic first lines of defense against hackers.

 Consult with experts